dmbarbour/glas/docs/GrammarLogicProg.md

 ## Namespace Builder

 The namespace builder procedurally constructs a namespace of mutually recursive 'methods'.
 Each operation manipulates a tacit prior namespace.
 Operations include method overrides, hierarchical namespace structure, scoped anonymous namespaces, and renaming of methods and namespaces.

-*Note:* I could support for anonymous annotations within a namespace.
-But it smells like unnecessary complexity in context of conventions such as *Annotations Namespace* and *Static Assertions*.
+No need for annotations at this layer - we'll instead rely on the *Annotations Namespace* convention.

 ## Grammar Methods